Heroku Ruby Support

 MRI:

-When a Ruby version reaches EOL security patches will no longer be available.
+When a Ruby version reaches EOL security patches are no longer available.
 We highly recommend running on a version of Ruby that is actively supported by Ruby core.

 JRuby: